 If power struggles or battles for power with your child are stressing you out on a regular basis, you might find hope in what many studies are now telling us, it’s time to start seeing power struggles for what they really are and responding accordingly.

-It’s time to give up the ‘struggle’ and take a closer look at what’s really underneath it all, power.
+It’s time to give up the ‘struggle’ and take a closer look at what’s really underneath it all, a primary human need for power.

 The first step